Ada-Developers-Academy/daily-curriculum/topic_resources/capstone/capstone.md

 For the capstone project, you have the option to work individually or in a pair.
 If you do decide to work individually, you will have another individual with whom you will work with throughout the capstone as a sounding board and support system even though you will be working on different projects.

 ### Goals
+- Demonstrate self-direction, time management, and independent learning
-- Teach yourself new technologies
+- Learn and implement new technologies
 - Complete a product lifecycle from conception to delivery
 - Utilize agile practices learned to assist in project completion